How To Coupon: A Beginner’s Guide to Couponing

 - Coupon Binder.
-With this method you would clip all of your coupons and file them in baseball card holders in a three-ring binder.
-With this method you can carry your binder to the store and have all your coupons with you while you shop.
-Check out my coupon binder video tour!
+With this method, you clip all of your coupons and file them in baseball card holders in a three-ring binder.
+This way, you can carry your binder to the store and have all your coupons with you while you shop.

 - Other.
-Here are some new ways to organize coupons – submitted by Couponing 101 readers!
+Here are some other ways organize coupons that Couponing 101 readers use!

 Know Your Store’s Coupon Policy

-- Loyalty Cards.
-If your store offers a loyalty card then make sure to get one.
+- Loyalty cards.
+If your store offers a loyalty card, then make sure to get one.
 Some stores only give the sale prices to card-holders.
 Loyalty cards are free and frequently work in conjunction with a store’s app, allowing you to clip coupons digitally and use them with your loyalty account.

-- Double/Triple coupons.
+- Double/triple coupons.
 Doubling or tripling coupons is when a store multiplies your coupon for extra savings.
 For instance, during a double-coupon even, a store will take your 50¢ coupon and double it to make it worth $1.
 This is done automatically at the register; you do not have to do anything to take part in this promotion.
 First, find out if your store doubles or triples coupons.
 If they do, find out the maximum double/triple value and how many they will double/triple.
 My Albertson’s will triple up to 35¢ and double up to 50¢.
 That means my coupons that are 35¢ and under will triple and my coupons that are 50¢ and under will double.
 So, at Albertson’s, my 50¢ coupon is actually worth $1.
 They will only double/triple the first four like coupons, so if I have ten coupons for 50¢ off of shampoo, only the first four will double.

 - Stacking coupons.
 Some stores will allow you to use one store coupon and one manufacturer coupon per item.
-With store coupons, the discount is provided by the store) and one manufacturer coupon (the discount is provided by the manufacturer) per item.
+With store coupons, the discount is provided by the store.
+With manufacturer coupons, the discount is provided by the manufacturer.
+These can stack for big savings.